 Records of reflective practice - 500 words max.
-2 Summary of all formal teaching sessions and courses attended 1 tACCPs should refer to the guidance notes on each assessment tool available from the FICM website11.
-Help should also be sought from their ES.
+2 Summary of all formal teaching sessions and courses attended 1

 5.2 Observational Assessments

 Assessment by the direct observation of work is based on the belief that an expert is able to make a judgement about the quality of an expert process by watching its progress.
 This is the methodology of the motor vehicle driving test and there is a long history of the use of observational assessment in the accreditation of practice.
 Assessments within the workplace provide instantaneous feedback to the tACCP.
 Assessment forms are available for download from the FICM website.